HOW TO GET TO HUMBER STREET SESH

 Q. Arriving via train or bus

 A. The HSS site is about 20 minute walk from the Hull Paragon Interchange.
 HSS are suggesting visitors access the site by walking under the Myton Bridge flyover which is on High Street or Railway Street via the Castle Street crossing.

 Q. Arriving by Car

 A. There is no parking available on site for festival visitors, however many car parks are open across the city with local car parks being: Princes Quay (HU1 2PQ), King William House Car Park (HU1 1RS) – please check car park closing times when planning your journey to HSS.

 Q. Is there a site map and programme?

 A. We have plenty of site maps and programmes to issue around the festival site on the day.
-If you can’t wait and want to plan your day now you can do this on our Line Up and Stages pages or by downloading the NEW Humber Street App from your app store.
+Our website will also be updated with all the artist and stage information closer to the festival on the Line Up and Stages pages.

 TICKETS & ENTRY TO HSS